-The alarm pad comes in a soft velour cover on the top, and a non-slip rubber material underneath.
-There is a slight delay built into this alarm.
-This is so that if weight is temporarily taken off the pad it will not alarm.
-This is to allow people to slightly change the seating position.
+The Stand Up Chair Alarm comes with a soft velour cover on the top, and a non-slip rubber material underneath.
+There is a slight delay built into this alarm, so that if weight is temporarily taken off the pad, the alarm will not sound.
+This is to allow people to slightly change their seating position.
 The delay is around one second.

 Sounding Alarm Box Version and Nurse Call Version

 There are two options with regard to the alarm alerting Carers:

 - Sounding Alarm Box – An alarm box which makes a sound

 - Nurse Call Plug – This plugs into the nurse call system and sets off the Carers’ pagers